Rebecca Šramková: 2017–2022: Major and WTA Tour debuts

-2023–2024: WTA Tour title, WTA 1000 & top 50 debuts, BJK Cup finalist
+2023–2024: Maiden career title, WTA 1000 & top 50 debuts, BJK Cup finalist

 At the 2023 Warsaw Open, she qualified for the main draw and defeated second seed and world No. 18, Karolína Muchová, to reach her first WTA Tour quarterfinal, from 5-1 down in the third set, saving four match points.

 In September 2023, Šramková reached her first WTA 125 final in Bari where she lost to Tamara Zidanšek, despite having four match points in the second set.

 She made her WTA 1000 debut at the 2024 Indian Wells Open, after qualifying for the main draw, and won her first match at this level over Wang Yafan.
 Ranked No. 120, she also qualified for the main draw at the Italian Open and defeated wildcard Georgia Pedone, 26th seed Katie Boulter and Sofia Kenin to reach the fourth round, before losing to Jeļena Ostapenko.
 As a result, she reached the top 100 in the WTA rankings for the first time in her career on 20 May 2024.

 She also qualified for the French Open but lost to Amanda Anisimova. and made her debut at Wimbledon.
 At the Budapest Grand Prix, she reached her second Tour quarterfinal, upsetting third seed Wang Xiyu, before losing to Eva Lys.

 In September 2024, ranked No. 136, Šramková reached her first WTA 250 final at the Jasmin Open, after defeating qualifier Elsa Jacquemot, second seed Clara Burel in straight sets, Sara Sorribes Tormo saving a match point to reach her first WTA Tour semifinal, and seventh seed Lucia Bronzetti.
 In the final, she lost in straight sets to Sonay Kartal.

 Ranked No. 89, she reached back-to-back finals in a month at the Thailand Open, defeating local qualifier and WTA Tour debutante Mananchaya Sawangkaew, Magda Linette, Jana Fett, and Tamara Zidanšek. Šramková defeated Laura Siegemund in the final to claim her maiden Tour-level title and became the tenth first-time WTA Tour champion in the season.
 She moved to a new career-high at No. 61 on 23 September 2024, raising more than 40 positions up in the singles rankings and became the Slovak number-one-player ahead of Anna Karolína Schmiedlová.
 On her debut at the China Open, where she qualified for the main draw, she defeated Anhelina Kalinina and upset 22nd seed Ekaterina Alexandrova to reach the third round at a WTA 1000 for the second time, recording her ninth straight match and fourth top 50 win for the season and the biggest win by ranking.
 At the Jiangxi Open, Šramková reached a third final since the US Open with wins over Wei Sijia, avenging her first-round loss in Guangzhou, and Laura Siegemund.
 She lost the final to Viktorija Golubic in straight sets.